 Integration into your clinic environment

 We know that for the Wispr to be useful, it can’t change your workflow or your approach to an exam.
 It has to be just as convenient, familiar and accessible as what you currently have.
-The Wispr attaches to and gets power from the Welch Allyn or Heine handles in your clinic.
+The Wispr attaches to and gets power from the Welch Allyn handles in your clinic.
 One of the most challenging engineering problems was making the Wispr work with the handles found in your exam rooms.
 The mechanical connection was straight-forward and is used by many different vendors.
 The challenge was to reliably power the Wispr from different handles.
 Each type of handle has slightly different voltages, amperages and power ramp-up times.
 These challenges were addressed through power engineering and implemented in the electronics.

 A traditional analog otoscope is simply a light source and a magnifying glass.
 The light bulb in an analog otoscope is not sensitive to variations in voltage and amperage.
-In contrast, the Wispr digital otoscope has many circuit boards, and like any computer, is sensitive to the power supplied.
+In contrast, the Wispr digital otoscope has 6 different circuit boards, and like any computer, is sensitive to the power supplied.
 It took an exceptional amount of electrical engineering to make the Wispr work reliably with all of the different power sources that are found in the clinic and ordinarily meant to power a simple light bulb.

 Because we are physicians, we know how much abuse diagnostic equipment must endure.
 In the course of our work as emergency physicians, we’ve dropped traditional analog otoscopes hundreds of times and can’t recall them breaking.
 We know that our Wispr has to be tough enough to hold up to the clinical environment.
 The electronics inside the Wispr are held in an internal skeleton.
 The skeleton isolates external forces (such as from a drop) from the internal electronics.
 The LCD touch-screen is protected by a rubber bumper.
 The optics module adapter, the piece that supports the camera, has some lateral “give” built-in.
 If it does become damaged, it is field replaceable.
 We often compare the Wispr to a smart phone.
 If dropped often enough, it will break.
 If that happens, we offer an exchange, no matter the damage, for a flat rate of $300.

 We’ve worked hard to make the Wispr intuitive to use.
-At the same time, we understand the importance of a comprehensive instruction manual.
+At the same time, we understand the importance of a comprehensive user’s manual.
 We have taken the time to assemble a manual that goes over every aspect of installing, using and maintaining the Wispr.

 The WiscMed Wispr digital otoscope is a Class I medical device.
 As part of the FDA dictated process for Class I medical devices, WiscMed maintains extensive records relating to the conception, design and implementation of the device.
-In addition, our vendors have all passed the required audits related to medical device manufacturing.
+In addition, our vendors have all passed the required audits related to medial device manufacturing.
 We had extensive third party testing performed on the device to make sure the Wispr is safe to operate in the clinical environment.
 We follow stringent processes for any changes we make to the device.
 We have systems in place to monitor and report any adverse events from the use of our device.